canonical/cloud-init/doc/rtd/topics/faq.rst

 information cloud-init received from datasources, including vendor and user data.
 This can be helpful to review to ensure the correct data was passed.

-It also contains the `datasource` file that containers the full information about what datasource was identified and used to setup the system.
+It also contains the `datasource` file that contains the full information about what datasource was identified and used to setup the system.

 Finally, the `boot-finished` file is the last thing that cloud-init does.